-To show relocation errors and warnings use the --strict_relocations switch.
+To show relocation errors and warnings, use the --strict_relocations switch.
 This option enables you to ensure ABI compliance of objects.
 It is off by default, and deprecated and obsolete relocations are handled silently by the linker.

-• --strict_relocations, --no_strict_relocations on page 2-123.
+--strict_relocations, --no_strict_relocations.

-L6812U Unknown symbol action type, please contact your supplier.

-${\bf L6813U} \qquad \hbox{Could not find Symbol <symname> to rename to <newname>.}$
+- L6812U: Unknown symbol action type, please contact your supplier. - L6813U: Could not find Symbol <symname> to rename to <newname>.
+See the following in the linker document:

-L6815U Out of memory.
+L6815U: Out of memory.
 Allocation Size:<alloc_size> System Size:<system_size>.